-The Lumiere presents the first-ever full retrospective of Yakov Khalip’s (1908–1980) work based on the extensive family archive.
-The body of work by one of the classics of soviet photography, highly acclaimed during his lifetime, remained without due research for over past 30 years.
-The Lumiere strives to fill in the gap and unveils the archive of the master.
+The Lumiere Gallery presents the first-ever full retrospective of Yakov Khalip’s (1908–1980) work based on the extensive family archive.
+The body of work by one of the classics of Soviet photography, highly acclaimed during his lifetime, remained in the shadows for the past 30 years due to the lack of an attentive research.
+The Lumiere Gallery strives to fill in the gap and unveils the archive of the master.

 The Arctic series

 Throughout his career (1920s–1970s) Yakov Khalip witnessed watershed events in the history of 20th Century Russia.
 Photo series shot in the Arctic stands out as – historically – the most prominent documentary series of the artist.
 In 1938 Khalip set off for the North Pole as a photographer in a rescue expedition, to capture the first drifting research station “North Pole 1” and its four brave heroes led by Ivan Papanin.
 Khalip’s photographs of dramatic and heroic moments of the Conquest of the Arctic have become classical in the Soviet Union and worldwide.
 These pictures were featured on multiple postcards and in the photo-book about the Arctic, designed by Alexander Rodchenko.
 Yakov Khalip was awarded an Order of the Badge of Honour for his successful participation in the expedition – first among all photojournalists in the country.